NEWS > General

 Veterinarians are one group that dedicate themselves to the health, wellbeing and success of the horse and athlete.
 Veterinarians play vital roles at all levels of Equestrian competition, from the local Pony Club, to Equestrian Australia (EA) National classes all the way up to FEI events at home and abroad.
 Equestrian Australia has a long and proud tradition of veterinarians working at the Olympic Games in a variety of roles.

-Dr Chris Elliott is one such veterinarian who often works at FEI events internationally, and has recently been appointed to work at the Paris 2024 Olympic Games.
+Dr Christopher Elliott is one such veterinarian who often works at FEI events internationally, and has recently been appointed to work at the Paris 2024 Olympic Games.

-The Paris Games will be Chris’s third Olympics.
+The Paris Games will be Christopher’s third Olympics.
 His first Games was in Rio 2016 where he was a Volunteer Treating Veterinarian for the Olympics, and Treating Veterinarian Team Leader for the Paralympics.

 Dr Christopher Elliott at the Rio 2016 Olympic Games